 - Under certain conditions, a monthly lump sum allowance.

-We are looking for someone to be available for a 5+ months’ internship, starting around April 2020.
+We are looking for someone to be available for a 5+ months’ internship, starting soon.

 The candidate shall be eligible to work in the European Union or in possession of a European Blue Card for two or more years.